Get our free independent savings and pension review. The easy way to find a better deal for your money abroad.

 As an individual, you can use the same advantage by taking up a residency in the heart of Cyprus – Nicosia.

-From Nicosia airport, you can have direct flights to Dubai, London, Berlin, Paris, Moscow, etc. It will take you between 3.5 and 4.5 hours to reach any of these destinations.
+Larnaca International Airport is just 50 km from Nicosia.
+You can have direct flights to Dubai, London, Berlin, Paris, Moscow, etc. It will take you between 3.5 and 4.5 hours to reach any of these destinations.
 You can also cross the border into North Cyprus (which is really easy) and take a 1.5-hour flight to Istanbul, Turkey.

 Take advantage of Cyprus’ full EU membership